Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * the core digital task sequence is functioning reliably;
 * the intervention has a clinically acceptable safety and escalation protocol;
 * model- and parameter-recovery performance meets prespecified parameter-specific thresholds;
-* at least two competing cognitive-affective mechanisms can be distinguished under the proposed experimental design;
+* at least two prespecified competing cognitive-affective models can be distinguished under the proposed experimental design;
-* the statistical design supports an informative chronic-primary-pain calibration study;
+* the statistical design supports an informative chronic-primary-pain product-calibration study;
-* relevant IP, data access and governance issues have credible routes to resolution;
+* relevant IP, data-access and governance issues have credible routes to resolution;
-* the generic transfer-analysis pipeline has been demonstrated using the proposed mathematics-anxiety enabling-study design or an equivalent simulated design.
+* the generic transfer-analysis pipeline has been demonstrated using the mathematics-anxiety enabling-study design, an equivalent simulated design or another appropriate calibration case.

-Where the BPS study proceeds and appropriate data are available, the project will also assess whether the computational pipeline can produce interpretable estimates of:
+Where the proposed BPS mathematics-anxiety study proceeds and appropriately governed data become available, it may provide a separate methodological calibration case for assessing whether the computational pipeline can produce interpretable estimates of:

 * learning trajectories;
 * directional-transfer costs;
 * lapse and response-variability parameters;
-* delayed recovery;
+* delayed-retention and recovery patterns;
-* uncertainty around individual differences.
+* uncertainty around individual differences;
+* the informativeness of alternative task conditions and schedules.

-A positive transfer effect in the mathematics-anxiety study will not be required for progression.
-A null or ambiguous result may still support development if it identifies measurement weaknesses, rejects an implausible model or generates a clear revise-or-retire decision.
+Progression will not depend on the BPS study being funded, completed or producing a positive transfer effect.
+A null or ambiguous finding may still provide useful methodological information where it identifies measurement weaknesses, rejects an implausible model, reveals uninformative conditions or supports a clear revise-or-retire decision.

+The BPS study will not determine the pain-specific intervention content, clinical interpretation or progression decision.
+Pain-specific readiness will be established through chronic-pain evidence, clinical and lived-experience input, prototype development and the planned pain-specific calibration work.

 ### Revise or stop criteria

 * the target constructs cannot be measured with acceptable reliability;
-* candidate mechanisms remain non-identifiable under feasible study conditions;
+* the prespecified candidate models remain non-identifiable under feasible study conditions;
 * the prototype produces unacceptable cognitive, emotional or practical burden;
 * lived-experience contributors judge the intervention rationale or delivery format to be unacceptable;
 * no credible and clinically appropriate pathway position can be identified;
 * the clinical recruitment or delivery pathway is unavailable;
-* the computational workflow cannot generate interpretable or prospectively testable predictions.
+* the computational workflow cannot generate interpretable or prospectively testable predictions;
+* the pain-specific development programme cannot proceed without relying on unsupported cross-domain assumptions from the enabling study.

-## Milestone 2 — Human calibration and candidate lock
+## Milestone 2 — Pain-specific product calibration and candidate lock

 **Proposed timing:** completion of WP4.